iGrokandGrow/My_Portfolio_2023/README.md

 # Antoinette Jaycox
-> so much has changed since my first experience with an Intel 8088 IBM personal computer in a programming class held in a basement but the more that changes the more...
+> so much has changed since my first experience with an Intel 8088 IBM personal computer in a programming class held in the basement of IBM.
+SCOUnix, COBOL,Windows and Network, Administration, HTML, Data Governance, PYTHON, Big Data.
+But the more things change the more...

 # **iGrok and Grow**

 Data Analyst well versed in SQL, Python, Power BI, and Data Governance

 ### Hi there 👋